wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 the offset of the access, or both.
 The table is consulted when a miss is signaled, and it provides information about the access locality within the region that causes the miss.

+Amoeba cache also poses challenges for the coherence protocol, as blocks can be requested in finer granularity than a conventional block (which equals the size of the region in this paper).
+The paper proposes that the coherence protocol should tracks data at fixed but smaller granularity.
+A partial block will hence be tracked by coherence states whose tracking addresses overlap with the partial block.
+The paper just acknowledges the possibility of false sharing between partial blocks if they are tracked by the same coherence state but they actually do not overlap.